-Remuneration and Nomination Committee Board of Commissioners General Meeting of Shareholders (GMS) Board of Commissioners Board of Directors' Remuneration Prepare Propose that the Provide power and Upon the power recommendatio GMS determine the authority to the Board and authority ns for the Board Board of Directors' of Commissioners to granted by the of remuneration based determine the Board of GMS, determine Commissioners. on the Directors' remuneration the Remuneration and based on the remuneration for Nomination Remuneration and the Board of Committee's Nomination Directors based recommendations.
-Committee's on the recommendations.
-Remuneration and Nomination.
+Remuneration and Nomination Committee Board of Commissioners General Meeting of Shareholders (GMS) Board of Commissioners Board of Directors' Remuneration \ Prepare recommendations for the Board of Commissioners.
+Propose that the GMS determine the Board of Directors' remuneration based on the Remuneration and Nomination Committee's recommendations.
+Provide power and authority to the Board of Commissioners to determine the Board of Directors' remuneration based on the Remuneration and Nomination Committee's recommendations.
+Upon the power and authority granted by the GMS, determine the remuneration for the Board of Directors based on the Remuneration and Nomination.